supremeimposter/My-Vault/GATE/Computer-Organization-and-Architecture/CPU/Instruction Execution Cycle.md

 Instruction processing consists of two phases: the *fetch phase and the execution phase*.
 It is convenient to divide the processor hardware into two corresponding sections.
 One section fetches instructions and the other executes them.

-The section that fetches instructions is also responsible for decoding them and for generating the control signals that cause appropriate actions to take place in the execution section.
-The execution section reads the data operands specified in an instruction, performs the required computations, and stores the results.
+<mark class="hltr-yellow">The section that fetches instructions is also responsible for decoding them and for generating the control signals that cause appropriate actions to take place in the execution section.
+The execution section reads the data operands specified in an instruction, performs the required computations, and stores the results.</mark>

 > Program execution consists of repeating the process of instruction fetch and instruction execution.